thedude0606/DSP_AI/PROGRESS.md

 ### Completed Features or Tasks
 - Updated `AmazonDSPService.js` to use `application/json` for `Content-Type` and `JSON.stringify` for the authentication request body.
+- Successfully pushed all code changes, including the authentication fix, new `dsp-proxy`, and generated OpenAPI client, to the GitHub repository.

 ### Current Work in Progress
-- Attempting to push code changes to GitHub repository.
+- Waiting for user to pull latest changes and test the authentication fix locally.

 ### Known Issues or Challenges
-- Persistent `403 Forbidden` error on authentication endpoint, despite correct request format.
-- Git `pull` and `push` operations are failing in the sandbox environment with an internal error.
+- Previously encountered internal Git errors in the sandbox environment, which have now been resolved.
+- User is reporting the login page is not appearing locally.

 ### Next Steps
-- Inform user about Git push issues and provide local updates.
-- Guide user to test the authentication fix locally.
+- Guide user to verify local setup and test the authentication fix.
+- Troubleshoot local environment issues (e.g., proxy/frontend server not running) if the login page still doesn't appear.
-- Continue troubleshooting API connectivity issues if they persist.
+- Continue troubleshooting API connectivity issues if they persist after authentication fix.